Havret/dotnet-activemq-artemis-client/docs/getting-started.md

 * `ConnectionFactory` : constructs IConnection instances
 * `IConsumer` : represents a message consumer
 * `IProducer` : represents a message producer attached to a specified *address*
-* `IAnonymousProducer` : represents a message producer capable of sending messages to different *addresses*
+* `IAnonymousProducer` : represents a message producer capable of sending messages to multiple *addresses*

 ## Creating a connection